albsierra/codetest/README - Developer.md

 - [Tsugi](https://www.tsugi.org/) - Customized
   - Forked from commit: ["Revert JSON changes introduced in 6cd66ce27"](https://github.com/tsugiproject/tsugi/commit/bf25e87870e2673a0efbb0e995b905bd0188a233)
-  - Customizations committed on top of master
+  - Customizations committed on top of the branch `codetest-customizations`

 - [Docker](https://www.docker.com/)
   - Used to have an easy to setup environment